Critical ideals of trees: Gr obner basis of critical ideals

 \section{Gr\"obner basis of critical ideals}

-Usually the theory of Gr\"obner basis deals with ideals in a polynomial ring over a field.
+Usually the theory of Gr\"obner bases deals with ideals in a polynomial ring over a field.
 However, in this section we deal with ideals in a polynomial ring over the integers.
-There exists a theory of Gr\"obner basis over almost any kind of rings.
+There exists a theory of Gr\"obner basis over almost any kind of ring.